Claro Abánades López: Journalist profile

 Apart from privately owned, small and ephemeral newspapers, Abánades was heading a major periodical only during his 1919–1923 tenure at El Pensamiento Español; he is also known as forming part of editorial board of El Correo Español and El Siglo Futuro.
 None of the sources consulted claims he headed a section or held jobs in middle management editorial structures; in case of the remaining 30-odd titles he seems to have contributed as a correspondent.
 Though his juvenile pieces covered a wide range of topics, later on Abánades specialised in three areas.
 He supplied weeklies and in some cases dailies with articles focusing on history of Spain and Castile in particular, often a byproduct of his own research.
 As editor-in-chief of El Pensamiento Español he took part in ongoing political debates, advocating political cause of the Mellistas; later on, during the 1920s and especially the 1930s, this thread was transformed as writings on history and doctrine of Traditionalism, usually formatted as more or less direct homages to Vazquez de Mella.
-However, he made his name mostly as foreign affairs comentator.
+However, he made his name mostly as foreign affairs commentator.

 His writings, usually medium-size essays of some 500 words, followed major events; their author aimed to inform the readers about international background of specific developments, their logic and implications.
 Some of them appear questionable; his piece on the Greek revolution of 1922 seems to confuse cause and effect.
 Most turned out to be quite accurate, like his 1923 prediction that having won the war France found itself isolated and was not in position to safeguard status quo negotiated in Versailles, or his 1932 analysis denouncing European collective security systems as unstable and forecasting the advent of power-based politics.
-Most of Abánades’ comments were plagued by political bias, especially by his anti-Republican and anti-British views.
+Most of Abánades' comments were plagued by political bias, especially by his anti-Republican and anti-British views.
 He was the first to note that the Greek Republic would end up in trouble and the first to speculate how developments in Ireland or in India would work to London's disadvantage.

-Abánades’ vision of European political developments in the 1930s was derived from his germanophile and conservative outlook.
+Abánades' vision of European political developments in the 1930s was derived from his germanophile and conservative outlook.
 Sympathetic towards the Central Powers during the First World War, he considered Versailles treaty responsible for long-lasting crisis in international relations.
-Before Hitler’s ascension to power he noted that his party was “admirably organized on the national basis“ and hoped that ruled by the Rightist alliance, Germany would be an example to follow when it comes to confronting “communists, anarchists and those who support them with money, namely the Jews and their branch, the freemasonry”.
+Before Hitler's ascension to power he noted that his party was "admirably organized on the national basis" and hoped that ruled by the Rightist alliance, Germany would be an example to follow when it comes to confronting "communists, anarchists and those who support them with money, namely the Jews and their branch, the freemasonry".
 Following the assassination of Dolfuss he shifted his sympathy to the Belgian Rexists and in particular to the Italian Fascists.
-Always demonstrating respect and esteem for Benito Mussolini, he titled his 1936 commentary on Abyssinian war “Italia tiene su Imperio”, the headline with a highly nostalgic tone in Spain; he did not miss the opportunity to declare the British the true losers of the conflict.
+Always demonstrating respect and esteem for Benito Mussolini, he titled his 1936 commentary on Abyssinian war "Italia tiene su Imperio", the headline with a highly nostalgic tone in Spain; he did not miss the opportunity to declare the British the true losers of the conflict.